Introduction

 An integer is an optional sign (+ or -) followed by a numeral.
 Supported numeral formats:

 Underscores may be used as visual separators within digits.
-An integer is recognized only when it constitutes the entire value on the line (with at most trailing whitespace).
+An integer is recognized only when it constitutes the entire value on the line (with at most trailing whitespace and an inline comment).

 a 0